KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/docker-module.md

 - Once this command runs, Docker takes the source code & doing the hard work to package it as a container/image (an image is like a stopped container).

-- Once that is done, you use the following command to open the image: `PS: C:\FOLDERPATH> docker image ls DOCKERID/APPNAME:TAG`
+- Once that is done, you use the following command to open the image: `docker image ls DOCKERID/APPNAME:TAG`

-- Class Example: `PS: C:\docker-demo> docker image ls nigelpoulton/ctr-demo:2`
+- Class Example: `docker image ls nigelpoulton/ctr-demo:2`

 - All is the same as Build Image except for no `build`, `-t`, or `.`.